MichaelVortex/ink/README.md

 3 - If Photoshop is open, restart.

 4 - you should be able to locale Ink under Window -> Extensions -> Ink

+Missing Features:

+Ink does not support documenting multiple fx of the same type over the same layer (for example, two drop shadows fx on a text field).